sytskewijnsma/sytskewijnsma.github.io/index.md

 - _United Nations Environment Programme Seminar Series_ 2019, Nairobi
 - Recipient of the _Economic and Social Research Council Grant_ for collaborative activities, 2019

-**When is Honesty the Best Policy: a Game Theoretic Analysis of Price and Product Offering for Ethical and Fair-trade Goods**\
+**When is Honesty the Best Policy: a Game Theoretic Analysis of Price and Product Offering for Ethical and Fair-trade Goods**.

 ## Policy notes and impact